verrazzano/docs/content/en/docs/setup/platforms/kind/kind.md

 While experimenting or developing with Verrazzano, you may end up destroying and re-creating your KIND cluster multiple times.
-To speed up the Verrazzano install process you can follow these steps to ensure that the image cache used by containerd inside of a KIND is preserved across clusters.
+To speed up the Verrazzano install process you can follow these steps to ensure that the image cache used by containerd inside a KIND cluster is preserved across clusters.
 Subsequent installs will be faster than the first install, because they will not need to pull the images again.

 1\.
 Create a named Docker volume that will be used for the image cache, and note its `Mountpoint` path.
 In this example, the volume is named `containerd`.